matheussartori/ts-algorithms/docs/intro.md

 If you're new to TypeScript, don't worry!
 We'll provide explanations and examples every step of the way to help you understand the fundamentals.

+If you're already familiar with TypeScript, you can skip this getting started and jump straight to the content.

 Let's dive in and start our journey into the world of algorithms and data structures!

 ### What you'll need